Kingwood Pest & TermitePest & Termite

 Pest Control

-German Cockroaches in Houston Area Homes: Why They're So Hard to Eliminate
+German Cockroach Control in Houston Area Homes: Why You Need a Pro

 5 min read Updated 2026-06-26

-Most cockroaches you find in a Houston yard — American roaches, oriental roaches — came in from outside and can be pushed back out.
+Most cockroaches you find in a Houston yard, American roaches and oriental roaches, came in from outside and can be pushed back out.
 German cockroaches are different.
 They live exclusively indoors, they breed fast, and Houston's warm humid conditions suit them year-round.
 In Kingwood, Humble, Atascocita, and the surrounding area, a small introduction can turn into a serious infestation in a matter of months.
 They don't need a dirty house.
-They need warmth, moisture, and a dark crack to hide in — and they'll find one in almost any kitchen.
+They need warmth, moisture, and a dark crack to hide in, and they'll find one in almost any kitchen.

 Dealing with this right now?